 Given these adverse findings (to Luxottica) on the similarity of the marks (or lack thereof), it was perhaps not surprising that the Board decided that the relevant Spanish public which is assumed to be professional in various sectors, such as electricity and security, would not draw any link between the applicant’s mark and those of the opponent.
 In the Board’s opinion, the difference between the goods (sunglasses and spectacle frames) for which the opponent had a reputation and the dissimilar class 9 goods that had been accepted by the Opposition Division was too great for any such link to be made.
 For this reason, Luxottica’s appeal was rejected and Mr Chen’s application remained valid for his dissimilar class 9 goods.

 Luxottica appealed again, this time to the European (General) Court (Case No. T-721/16).
 As often happens in the topsy-turvy world of EU trade marks, the General Court viewed the matter from yet another perspective.

-The court considered the similarity between the two marks and found themselves more in agreement with the Opposition Division than with the Board of Appeal.
+The court considered the similarity between the two marks and found themselves more in agreement with the trade mark Opposition Division than with the Board of Appeal.
 In the Court’s view, the conflicting marks had a similar structure and composition and used similar, handwriting type stylisation.
 This, along with the similarity between the initial letters “B” and “R”, led their Court to conclude that there was an average visual similarity.
 It followed that, given the low degree of phonetic similarity and the absence of a conceptual comparison, the overall assessment by the Court was that the two marks were similar to a low or medium degree.

 Who is the relevant public?